Cong-Van/booking-medical-schedule/README.md

 Looking for doctor or medical clinic.
 Booking medical schedules.

 - Technologies Used

 Spring Boot 3, Spring Security, JPA.
 Swagger, Docker and Render website to publish openAPI.

+- Deploy on Render

+Add Dependencies Postgresql and Dependencies Spring doc OpenAPI.
+Create Postgres database on Render and modify connection params in application file.
+Create Controller redirect to /swagger-ui.html.
+Create Docker file and config.
+Create repository on GitHub (To connect).
+Create Web Service and deploy by Docker.

 - Acknowledgments